 * Shanghai shares hit 8-week high, helped by MSCI news

-* Fed rate hike expected, another seen likely in December
+* Fed rate hike fully expected, another one in Dec seen likely

-* Graphic: World FX rates in 2018 tmsnrt.rs/2egbfVh (Changes byline, dateline to NEW YORK; adds Wall Street open; updates throughout)
+* Graphic: World FX rates in 2018 tmsnrt.rs/2egbfVh (Updates throughout, changes byline, dateline,)

-Fed funds rate futures implied that traders are fully pricing in a U.S. rate hike later on Wednesday, plus an 85 percent chance of another rise in December.
-That expectation was cemented after data showed U.S. consumer confidence hit an 18-year high.
-The Fed's policymakers are due to wind up a two-day rate-setting meeting later in the day.
+Fed funds rates futures implied traders are fully pricing in a rate hike on Wednesday, plus an 85 percent chance of another rise in December.
+That expectation was cemented after data showing U.S. consumer confidence hit an 18-year high.

 "The focus will be on whether the Fed will indicate its tightening is coming to an end.
 The Fed may not do so today but I expect markets will soon start looking to that scenario," said Akira Takei, bond fund manager at Asset Management One.